Introduction

 Understand Regulatory Requirements in Financial Software Development

-Stay Informed: Regularly review updates from regulatory bodies such as the SEC and FINRA.
+- Stay Informed: Regularly review updates from regulatory bodies such as the SEC and FINRA.
 For instance, the SEC’s outreach session on January 22, 2026, highlights the importance of understanding evolving regulatory expectations, particularly regarding marketing and operational practices.

-Conduct Risk Assessments: Early identification of potential compliance risks is essential.
+- Conduct Risk Assessments: Early identification of potential risks is essential.
 In 2025, breaches related to non-compliance cost organizations an average of $174,000 more, underscoring the financial repercussions of oversight (source: 2025 Compliance Benchmark Report).

 By prioritizing regulatory understanding and integrating these practices, software development for finance can help developers of financial technology create solutions that not only comply with legal standards but also foster trust and reliability in their applications.